summa-dev/.github/profile/README.md

 - [ ] Explore on-chain mechanisms to incentivize users to verify their proof of solvency
 - [ ] Perform security audit on the zk circuit
 - [ ] Support balances in different currencies

+### What's next - Phase 2

+Phase 2 of pan-y-tomate will bring the same model to a bigger set of applications that struggle with the same problem: lack of trust from their users.

 ### Further Resources